Chennai district

-Chennai district, formerly known as Madras district, (Note: Both of these terms are also often used as metonyms for the Chennai metropolitan area's trading and financial services industries, which continue a notable history of being largely based in the city.
+Chennai district, also known as Madras district, (Note: Both of these terms are also often used as metonyms for the Chennai metropolitan area's trading and financial services industries, which continue a notable history of being largely based in the city.
 The name Chennai is colloquially used for a far wider area than just the city.
 Chennai most often denotes the sprawling Chennai metropolis, including parts from the three districts of Tamil Nadu adjacent to the city/district of Chennai itself.
-This wider usage of Chennai is documented as far back as 1639, when the Madras Municipal Corporation was created.) is one of the 38 districts in the state of Tamil Nadu, India.
+This wider usage of Chennai is documented as far back as 1639, when the Madras Municipal Corporation was created.)
+It is one of the 38 districts in the state of Tamil Nadu, India.
 It is the smallest and the most densely populated district in the state.
-The district is almost coterminous with the city of Chennai, which is administered by the Greater Chennai Corporation, except for Madipakkam-B / Madipakkam-II revenue village which is administered by Kovilambakkam rural village panchayat as Kovilabakkam panchayat wards 3,4 and 5 but is under Zone-14 (Puzhuthivakkam) of Greater Chennai Corporation for Disaster and Revenue Management purpose.
-It is surrounded by Tiruvallur district in the north and the west, Kanchipuram district in the south-west, Chenglpattu district in the south, and the Bay of Bengal in the east.
+The district is coterminous with the city of Chennai, which is administered by the Greater Chennai Corporation It is surrounded by Tiruvallur district in the north and the west, Kanchipuram district in the south-west, Chenglpattu district in the south, and the Bay of Bengal in the east.

+Chennai district was originally created as Madras district by the British East India Company in 1798 for the revenue administration of the presidency town of Madras.
+The district has been existence since then barring a short period between 1860 and 1870 when the Madras district was abolished and its area administered as part of Chingleput district.
+Chennai district comprises only a single municipal body - the Greater Chennai Corporation and for most its history, it has been the smallest, most populous, most urbanised as well as the most densely populated district in the state.

-As of 2011, the district had a population of 67,48,026 with a sex-ratio of 989 females for every 1,000 males.
-Much of the district's population descended from its settlements in the 1st century CE to the Middle Ages, but the diversity has grown much since then.
-The district consists of two civic bodies, the megacity of Chennai and Kovilabakkam rural village panchayat wards 3, 4 and 5 (Madipakkam-B / Madipakkam-II revenue village colloquially known as Sunnambu Kolathur), which forms the core and the most notable portion of the much bigger Chennai metropolis, or officially, the Chennai Metropolitan Area.
+As of 2011, the district had a population of 67,48,026 with a sex ratio of 989 females for every 1,000 males.
 In 2018, the district's limits were expanded, aligning with that of the newly expanded Greater Chennai Corporation, which had annexed adjacent municipalities.
-It resulted in the area being increased from 175 km2 to 426 km2.
-The district is divided into three revenue divisions and ten taluks.
+This resulted in the area being increased from 175 km2 to 426 km2.
+The district is divided into three revenue divisions and sixteen taluks.